onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 # SECTION: Multiperspectival viewing
 ██████████████████████████████████████████████████████████████████

+> "If we understood something just one way, we would not understand it at all." - [Marvin Minsky](https://www.azquotes.com/quote/525942)
+> "You don't understand anything until you learn it more than one way." - [Marvin Minsky](https://www.azquotes.com/quote/526097)

+> "One can acquire certainty only by amputating inquiry." - [Marvin Minsky](https://www.azquotes.com/quote/1405335)

+> "The secret of what anything means to us depends on how we've connected it to all the other things we know.
+That's why it's almost always wrong to seek the "real meaning" of anything.
+A thing with just one meaning has scarcely any meaning at all." - [Marvin Minsky](https://www.azquotes.com/quote/1461405)

 > "A conspicuous feature of the journalism of the future will be a deep lack of authority.
 There will be no notion of looking for The One Right Answer from an Unimpeachable Authority." - [Reinvent Everything, by Jordan Hall](https://medium.com/emergent-culture/reinvent-everything-556860b63308#:~:text=A%20conspicuous%20feature%20of%20the%20journalism%20of%20the%20future%20will%20be%20a%20deep%20lack%20of%20authority.%20There%20will%20be%20no%20notion%20of%20looking%20for%20The%20One%20Right%20Answer%20from%20an%20Unimpeachable%20Authority.)

 ██████████████████████████████████████████████████████████████████